From sweeping vineyards to stunning 18th century architecture, Bordeaux has a wealth of beauty waiting to be explored.

 Bordeaux is considered by many experts to be France’s finest wine region.
 Viticulture is running through its veins.
 It’s very easy to catch a regular local train to either Margaux or Pauillac, which will take you to the very heart of its world-renowned wine region.
 Taste the finest Margaux wines or visit Château Pontet-Canet, a winery in the Pauillac.

 With three Michelin star restaurants in the centre, the reputation for food matches the city’s cultural and historic charm.
 ‘Entrecôte à la Bordelaise’ is one of the city’s most celebrated dishes.
 As well as the classics, there’s a growing hub of vegetarian and vegan places popping up too.
 Those with a sweet tooth will probably already know what a canelé is, the small cylinder-shaped pastry flavoured with rum and vanilla, and a delicious Bordelaise delicacy.

 Musée Mer Marine Bordeaux is a maritime museum which opened in June 2018 focusing on the city’s historical and cultural links with the sea.
-Until 30 April 2019 it will be exhibiting a dramatic and moving collection entitled Sous les Mers (Under the Sea).

 Day trips from Bordeaux by train